justhalf/aldrianobajamuis.github.io/_pages/about.md

   - /about.html
 ---

-**I am currently looking for jobs**

-I am currently a senior data scientist at Traveloka Technology Pte Ltd (Traveloka), working on chatbot project, mainly to help reduce the burden of customer service agents by automating some routine cases.
+I am currently working as a data scientist at a startup, working on designing the mechanism for the product that we are building.

 Prior to that, I finished my master's study at Carnegie Mellon University (CMU), working on low-resource event-type detection under the supervision of [Teruko